kitar/laravel-dynamodb/README.md

     'region' => env('AWS_DEFAULT_REGION', 'us-east-1'),
     'token' => env('AWS_SESSION_TOKEN', null),
     'endpoint' => env('DYNAMODB_ENDPOINT', null),
+    'assume_role' => env('AWS_ASSUME_ROLE', null),
     'prefix' => '', // table prefix
 ]);

 $connection->table('your-table')->...
 ```

+### Assume Role Important Notes
+The `assume_role` option should be used when you need to explicitly define an IAM role.
+There are two main scenarios where this is supported:

+1. Using Default Credentials (e.g., EC2 IAM Role):
+   - Leave the key and secret fields empty, and define the assume_role.
+The application will automatically use the default credentials available (such as the IAM role assigned to an AWS EC2 instance).

+2. Using Explicit IAM User Credentials:
+   - Provide both the key and secret for an IAM user that has permission to assume the specified IAM role.
+The application will use these credentials to assume the given IAM role.

 ## Sample data